 The role of the capital markets is key for the allocation of financial resources through the modern economies and therefore to enable a stronger growth and the long term development of the European economies.

-Over the last few years, and namely after the world financial crisis after 2007 (that deeply affected the banking system in many countries), the authorities in Europe have put the capital markets efficiency at the center of their priorities, especially with the launch and implementation of the Capital Markets Union (CMU), a priority within the agenda of the EU Commission.
+Over the last few years, and namely after the world financial crisis after 2007 (that deeply affected the banking system in many countries), the authorities in Europe have put the capital markets efficiency at the centre of their priorities, especially with the launch and implementation of the Capital Markets Union (CMU), a priority within the agenda of the EU Commission.

 As such, the EFFAS Capital Markets Commission (CMC) is stablished with the following Mission Statement:

 - Promoting the role and visibility of EFFAS at the European and international level concerning capital markets issues

 - Monitoring the situation and the evolution of capital markets in Europe, specially the path towards CMU

 - Advising the EMC in consultation requests made by the European authorities or in providing advice to those authorities whenever requested.

 - Proposing to the EMC the organization of regular events about these subjects

 - Promoting discussions and brainstorming amongst the NMS about these issues or gathering and putting together the professionals' views regarding the priorities for the development of CMU and of capital markets in general